julik/xp-an24/README.md

 ## English

 This repo contains a running copy of Felis' An-24 for X-Plane 10, with fixes applied by enthusiasts and fans.
+This repository **has been officially sanctioned** by Felis, but you are not permitted to redistribute this content commercially.

+If you want tech support, please ask in the [X-Plane.org thread on the subject.](http://forums.x-plane.org/index.php?/forums/topic/115549-ann-an-24-grassroots-repo-on-github/)

+If you have concrete fixes or suggestions (or specific bug reports with reproduction steps) please do file a Github issue.
-Please note that this is __not__ an officially sanctioned repository and no tech support of any kind is going to be provided here.
-If you have questions (or have issues reading commit messages in Russian, or want to submit a bugfix) - feel free to ask by opening an issue, we will be more than happy to provide some guidance.
-Unfortunately at this time it would be hard to keep the dev process in English exclusively.
+We will be more than happy to offer some guidance.
+If you have questions (or have issues reading commit in Russian messages in Russian - please ask, At this time it would be hard to keep the dev process in English exclusively.

+## KLN90

+This aircraft includes the KLN90 from the EADT project.
+The KLN is stored isolated in `Custom Avionics/EADT_KLN90B`.
+If you need to change it, or update it, download the latest version from EADT.
+The KLN is offered as part of this package by kind permission from Dennis Pruefer, the original author.
+You are not permitted to redistribute the package commercially with the KLN included.